It's Considered the Most Powerful Product in Skincare—These Are the 12 Best Retinol Serums

 - Often sold out

-9. Best Retinol Serum for Dry Skin: The Ordinary Retinol 0.2% in Squalane
+9. The Ordinary Retinol 0.2% in Squalane

-If you have dry skin then chances are you're wary of dabbling with retinol.
+If you have dry skin, then chances are you're wary of dabbling with retinol.
 You're in safe hands with this gentle formula, which contains just 0.2% pure retinol, so you can get your skin used to the ingredient without causing any dryness or irritation.

 - Affordable price point

-10. Best Retinol Serum for Your Eyes: Medik8 Crystal Retinal Ceramide Eye 3
+10. Medik8 Crystal Retinal Ceramide Eye 3

 Why it's best: Specifically formulated with the eye area in mind in order to deliver results without unwanted side effects.

-- Available in three strengths
+- Available in multiple different strengths

-11. Best Retinol for Your Body: Alpha-H Retinol Reboot Exfoliating Body Treatment
+11. Alpha-H Retinol Reboot Exfoliating Body Treatment

 It totally makes sense that the skincare ingredients we use on our faces will also have a multitude of benefits for the skin on the rest of our bodies, too.
 This serum can be used to address common issues like sun damage on the chest, wrinkles on the neck, and textured skin on the backs of arms.